🔷 Classification

 🧠 Understanding Cerebral Palsy

 Cerebral Palsy (CP) refers to a group of permanent movement and posture disorders caused by early brain development damage.
-ISFCP acknowledges the following CP profiles for classification:
+ISFCP acknowledges the following CP profiles:

-• CP-1: Severe spastic quadriplegia (high support needs, limited mobility)
+• CP-1: Severe spastic quadriplegia (high support needs)

-• CP-8: CP with co-occurring intellectual or sensory impairments
+• CP-8: CP with intellectual or sensory impairments

 🎽 Sports Classification Categories